BrianDouglasIE/BrianDouglasIE.github.io/posts/laravel-slug-with-id-fallback.md

----
-title: Slugs with an ID fallback in Laravel
+Slugs with an ID fallback in Laravel
-date: 12/06/2024
+12/06/2024
-tags: [laravel]
+laravel
 ---

 Slugs make a URL look legit.
 No one wants to click on a link that reads like `https://mysite.com/blog/1`.
 I'd definitely get hacked if I clicked that.
 But what if it read `https://mysite.com/blog/1/some-awesome-content`.
 Now that looks trustworthy.
 I'm definitely gonna see some awesome content if I click that link.